Nasokin/Nouportal/README.md

-# Nouportal - NOT FUNCTIONING YET
+# Nouportal
-A lifesaving Firefox Add-on that does what Osaka University's portal and CLE should have done in the first place: Autofill login credentials!
+A lifesaving Firefox Add-on that does what OU's portal and CLE should have done in the first place: Autofill login.

+## 25/07/2023 Update
+Probably works.
+Shirankedo.